 In the centre the lead elements of the Prussian XII and French V corps crashed into each other.
 Initially the French held a slight advantage, but Neal reformed his columns for a second attack which steamrollered over the lead French division.
 Dave then Had to commit his 2 reserve divisions to check the Prussian assault.

 All in all a very enjoyable game.
 My initial fear that the wet ground was proving to much of an obstacle for the Prussian became unfounded.
-I've also attached a link to some more pictures of the game Slide show.
 Hopefully Dave will also post some of his pictures up on his blog.